Undergraduate Chemistry Minor

 What courses should I take?

-Most minors take the organic chemistry CHE 321 and CHE 322 lecture courses plus the CHE 327 laboratory.
+Most minors take the organic chemistry and lecture courses plus the laboratory.
 Combined with general chemistry this gives a student 20 credits.
 These

 courses also correspond to the normal pre-med chemistry requirements.
 For the additional